Top Long-Term Care Insurance Picks for 2024

 Some New York Life agents show illustrations that show the premiums disappearing when the insured is in their 80s because of dividends.
 This is very misleading.
 Most actuaries say the likelihood of dividends significantly lowering your premium is remote.

-The bottom line is you should not depend on any future dividends to pay back the cost differences between New York Life and other companies.
+The bottom line is that you should not depend on future dividends to pay back the cost differences between New York Life and other companies.

-In addition, many New York Life agents will offer an option with no inflation benefits or 'purchase options' that increase the premium regularly.
-Most people will want to avoid that type of policy design.
+In addition, many New York Life agents will offer a benefit option with no inflation benefits or 'purchase options.'
+Purchase options increase the premium regularly.
+Despite the premium starting out low, it increases regularly, so most people will want to avoid that type of policy design.

 The company also offers an inflation benefit based on the CPI (Consumer Price Index), so there are no 'guaranteed' benefit increases; they are variable.
 The premium cost is high, and it is not recommended.